hospitalkini/hospitalkini.github.io/_posts/2020-10-24-aesthetic-doctor-urgroup-439386.md

 toc_icon: "fire"
 ---

 <p>URGROUP is looking for new potential candidates to fill in for <b>Aesthetic Doctor</b> position.
-If you currently looking for new hotel job opportunities and qualified with the job desc, feel free to apply this job.
+If you currently looking for new healthcare job opportunities and qualified with the job desc, feel free to apply this job.
 </p>{% include link-adsense.html %}
 <div><div><h4>Job Description</h4></div><div><div><span><div><div>Job Requirement:</div><ul><li>At least 2 Year(s) of working experience in the related field</li><li>Required Skill(s):</li><li>Preferably Senior Executive specialized in Healthcare - Doctor/Diagnosis or equivalent.</li><li>Candidate must be a registered doctor with KKM</li><li>Passion in aesthetic industry</li><li>Required language(s):&#160;Bahasa Malaysia, English, Mandarin</li></ul></div></span></div></div></div>
 {% include 300-adsense.html %}